FortiMoro/fortinetCloudBlueprint/README.md

 ## Design

 This FortiGate setup will receive non-http(s) traffic using user defined routing (UDR) and public IPs.
 You can send all or specific traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.
+Here is an example of [Internet originating Non-HTTP(S) flows (i.e SSH etc)](doc/InternetNonHTTP.md)

 This FortiWeb setup will only receive http(s) traffic using user defined routing (UDR) and public IPs.
 You can send all or specific http(s) traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.
+Here is an example of [Internet originating HTTP(S) flows ](doc/InternetHTTP.md)

 This Azure BICEP template will automatically deploy a full working environment containing the the following components.